A safe and confidential advocacy service to improve holistic health and well-being of the Caribbean and African Community.

 We can also help bridging gaps and rebuild the long-lost trust between service users from the African and Caribbean communities and statutory services.

-As part of our services, we offer support in various languages: French, English, Lingala, Swahili, and Spanish.
+As part of our services, we offer support in various languages: French, English, Lingala, Swahili, Portuguese, Spanish etc.